A Greenhouse For Susie

 And now thanks to a grant from the United Way of Southwest New Mexico, Consuelo and Susie now have that ray of hope!

 We run a small Women and Children’s shelter next door to the Mission which you can read more about here.

 A small greenhouse has been placed on the side of the shelter to provide year-round vegetables for the shelter residents and also to help out in our soup kitchen.

 But more importantly, a greenhouse is an excellent therapeutic treatment for the residents of the shelter.
-It gives them a feeling of self-worth, teach them a valuable skill, bring them peace of mind and get them into a healthy environment.
+It gives them a feeling of self-worth, teaches them a valuable skill, brings them peace of mind, and get them into a healthy environment.

-A small greenhouse provides variety in their day and their diet and show them first-hand what a small amount of work can do (or what neglect may also bring them).
+A small greenhouse provides variety in their day and their diet and shows them first-hand what a small amount of work can do (or what neglect may also bring them).

 Construction and Operation

 The greenhouse was purchased and delivered locally from Ken and Rhonda Griffith of mysolargreenhouse of Arenas Valley (575-313-2246) and after a small foundation was dug, placed in front of the house on the parking lot side.
 It is a nice little house and we had the growing racks and trays thrown in for the price of the house itself.

 We should have plenty of sun in this spot and it makes for easy access by both Sierra House and Mission personnel.